-Marijuana is a Schedule I drug, and if you are found guilty of a Marijuana-related offense, you may go to jail or prison for a long time.
+Marijuana is a Schedule I narcotic, and if you are found guilty of a Marijuana-related offense, you may go to jail or prison for a long time.
 Kronzek & Cronkright, PLLC has attorneys that focus on drug crime defense virtually every day.
 If you have been charged with any Marijuana-related crime, the Michigan drug attorneys at Kronzek & Cronkright, PLLC are available 24 hours a day to offer you a free initial consultation.

-Marijuana is the most widely-used drug in the world, including in the state of Michigan.
-Other names for Marijuana include “weed,” “pot,” “Mary Jane,” “grass,” “herb,” “reefer,” and “ganja.”
-Marijuana is created from dried cannabis plants.
+Marijuana is the most widely-used drug in the world.
+It is created from dried cannabis plants.
 People have been using Marijuana since roughly the year 3,000 B.C.E.
-In the 1960’s, Marijuana became a symbol for young people who wanted to spread peace and love.
-However, Michigan law enforcement now cracks down regularly on illegal use of Marijuana.
+However, Michigan law enforcement, and the Federal Government, targets the illegal use of Marijuana.

 In 2008, Michigan passed the Michigan Medical Marijuana Act.
 This law allows for the medicinal use of Marijuana by qualified patients.
-Some of these patients’ homes are still being raided and their supplies seized from Michigan law enforcement.
+However, some of these patients’ homes are still being raided and their supplies seized from Michigan law enforcement.
 Unfortunately, these patients can still face drug convictions and need the assistance of a Michigan Medical Marijuana Attorney.